jianlins/VBAL4Sampling/README.md

 # VBAL4Sampling
 Enhancing Active Learning for Annotation Sampling over Large-Scale Corpus Via Vector-Based Indexing.
-A Placeholder Repository for AMIA 2024 Submission.
-The code will be released upon acceptance.
+Our poster manuscript has been accepted [@AMIA 2024](https://amia.org/education-events/amia-2024-annual-symposium)

 inside the notebooks folder:
 [gpu01_CleanupBratAnnotation.ipynb](notebooks%2Fgpu01_CleanupBratAnnotation.ipynb) is used to clean the original annotations and build vector indexes.